Book Review for “It’s. Nice. Outside.” by Jim Kokoris.

 I should note that when I told a friend about this book, the first thing they said was “this sounds like it would make a good movie.”
 That reaction somewhat surprised me, but after I thought about it, I think they were right.
 One reason for this is the vehicle Kokoris uses to help the story unfold, that being the elaborate road-trip from Illinois through to South Carolina and then from there to Maine.
 This would certainly make it a visually interesting movie to watch.
 Since large amounts of the text here are conversations, both between characters and internal ones, I can easily see this as a screenplay.
 However, if you want the full impact of this story, you really should read this book.
 Furthermore, I have to admit that I couldn’t find anything that didn’t feel right to me (well, there was one character who preferred the White Sox to the Cubs, but hey, no accounting for taste), so I’m wholeheartedly recommending this book and giving it a full five out of five stars.

 “It’s.
 Nice.
 Outside.”
-By Jim Kokoris, release date December 8, 2015 from St. Martin’s Press – Minotaur Books is available for pre-order from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+By Jim Kokoris, release date December 8, 2015 from St. Martin’s Press – Minotaur Books is available for pre-order (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this book via NetGalley.